Kelsow96/Creating-VM-s-in-Azure-Windows-10-and-Linux-/README.md

   <br />
   <br />

-- Once in Networking we'll confrim that our Virtual network is within Windows10-VM-Net and that our Subnet is within the defualt.
+- Once in Networking we'll confirm that our Virtual network is within Windows10-VM-Net and that our Subnet is within the defualt.
   ![Capture](https://github.com/Kelsow96/Creating-VM-s-in-Azure-Windows-10-and-Linux-/assets/169297569/0054e4c9-62e6-4726-9640-60224026df17)
   <br />
   <br />